SpaYco/elixir-fly/docs/notes.md

 ## what you'd improve or fix if you had more time

-- I would spend more time on the mobile experience, while tailwind-made use tables are still readable on mobile, they can be improved!
+- I would spend more time on the mobile experience, while tailwind-made tables are still readable on mobile, they can be improved!
 - I would update the Instances table to always show the ID on the left, and for the rest of the columns to be scrollable, because (while I haven't used fly.io much) I'm confident that's what they would use most of the time when they find what they need in the table!

 ## how you'd determine if this feature is successful

-- I would look into if the feature is accomplishing the goal it's supposed to do!
+- I would look into if the feature is accomplishing the goal it's supposed to do.
-- Gathering feedback would help get more information about the feature
+- Gathering feedback would help get more information about the feature and how to improve it.
+  - Success rate - We don't want it to keep failing all the time
+  - User Error rate - Does the user know how to use it?
+  - Customer satisfaction - Are users happy with this feature?
+And what do they want to change?